Single-peptide protocol

 DSIP (Delta Sleep-Inducing Peptide) is a naturally occurring nine-amino-acid neuropeptide studied for its ability to promote deep delta-wave sleep and modulate the HPA axis.
 Published human research used intravenous administration; community researchers typically use subcutaneous injection at lower doses extrapolated from animal data.[1]

-- Standard dose: 200 mcg before sleep subcutaneous injection, 30–60 minutes prior to sleep.
+- Standard dose: 250–300 mcg before sleep subcutaneous injection, 30–60 minutes prior to sleep, titrated up over the first weeks.

 - Storage: Lyophilised: freeze at −20 °C; reconstituted: refrigerate at 2–8 °C; use within 4 weeks.